ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 .. _selective_reuse:

-Selectively running tagged tasks in re-usable files
+Selectively running tagged tasks in reusable files
 ---------------------------------------------------

 If you have a role or a tasks file with tags defined at the task or block level, you can selectively run or skip those tagged tasks in a playbook if you use a dynamic include instead of a static import.
 You must use the same tag on the included tasks and on the include statement itself.
 For example you might create a file with some tagged and some untagged tasks: